gonicus/clacks/doc/concepts.rst

 Sent information consists of AMQP header information and the message body.
 The contents of the message body is not specified - if you want to you can transport DVD images via AMQP.
-In case of GOsa the message body consists either of XML messages or JSON encoded RPC calls.
+In case of Clacks the message body consists either of XML messages or JSON encoded RPC calls.

 The 'configuration' on how to transport messages is done by the header